 In Bound Links

-2005-02-21 - A white base glaze with all the advantages of Ravenscrag Slip based glazes (good working and application properties).
-It is not drab-looking like a porcelain toilet, but is vibrant and interesti...
+2005-02-21 - A white base glaze with all the advantages of Ravenscrag Slip base GR6-A. It is not drab-looking like a porcelain toilet, but is vibrant and interesti...

 A stain-based method to achieve this color using the Ravenscrag base recipe.

 2013-08-23 - This is an excellent alternative to the GR6-E Raspberry because the recipe is simpler, just a stain addition to the standard transparent.
 It is easy t...